2nd Karmapa, Karma Pakshi

-At the age of forty-seven he set out on a three-year journey to China, in response to an invitation from Kublai, grandson of Genghis Khan.
-While there, he is said to have performed many spectacular miracles and played an important role as a peacemaker.
+In his fifties, Karma Pakshi set out on a three-year journey to China, in response to an invitation from Kublai, grandson of Genghis Khan.
+While at Kublai Khan's court, he is said to have performed many spectacular miracles and played an important role as a peacemaker.
 Although requested to reside there permanently, he declined, not wishing to be the cause of sectarian conflicts with the Sakyapas, whose influence was strong in China at that time.
-(There is an independent western reference to his presence in the court of Kublai Khan in The Travels of Marco Polo).
+(There is a claimed independent western reference to his presence in the court of Kublai Khan in The Travels of Marco Polo, but Marco Polo did not arrive in China until 1275).
 Over the next ten years the Karmapa travelled widely in China, Mongolia, and Tibet and became famous as a teacher.
-He was particularly honoured by Möngke Khan, Kublai's brother, who ruled at that time and whom the 2nd Karmapa recognised as a former disciple.
+He was particularly honoured by Möngke Khan, Kublai's brother, who ruled the Mongol Empire at that time and whom the 2nd Karmapa recognised as a former disciple.
 After Mönke's death, Kublai became the Khan.
 He established the city of Cambalu, the site of present-day Beijing, from which he ruled a vast empire stretching as far as Burma, Korea, and Tibet.
 However, he bore a grudge against the Karmapa, who had refused his invitation to remain in the Khan's empire several years before and he had been close to the Khan's brother.
 Kublai Khan ordered the Karmapa's arrest.

-The sources state that each attempt to capture, or even kill, the Karmapa was thwarted by the latter's miracles.
+Some sources state that each attempt to capture, or even kill, the Karmapa was thwarted by the latter's miracles.
 At one point the 2nd Karmapa 'froze' a battalion of 37,000 soldiers on the spot, by using the power of mudra, yet all the time showing compassion.
 He eventually let himself be captured and put in exile, knowing that his miracles and compassion would eventually lead to the Kublai Khan having a change of heart, which did in fact happen.

-Returning to Tibet towards the end of his life, the 2nd Karmapa had an enormous sixteen-meter statue of the Gautama Buddha built at Tsurphu Monastery, to fulfill a dream he had had long before.
+Returning to Tibet towards the end of his life, the 2nd Karmapa had an enormous sixteen-meter statue of the Gautama Buddha built at Tsurphu Monastery, to fulfill a dream he had had near Kucha on his travels on the Silk Road.
 The finished work was slightly tilted; it is said that Karma Pakshi straightened it by sitting first in the same tilted posture as the statue and then righting himself.
 The statue moved as he moved.
 Before dying, he told his main disciple, Urgyenpa, details concerning the next Karmapa's birth.

 This text is based on the abstract from Ken Holmes book Karmapa on the web site used with the author's permission.